Client EngagementCoaching and Services Personal Trainer Assessments: Methods and Examples for Effective Client Evaluations

 Flexibility tests and mobility assessments

-Understanding your client’s range of motion and flexibility helps prevent injuries and improves exercise form.
+Understanding your client’s range of motion and flexibility helps prevent injuries and improve exercise form.
 These tests highlight areas that need extra attention during warm-ups and recovery!

 Include these essential movement checks:

-• Sit and reach test: Simple way to measure hamstring and lower back flexibility.
+• Sit and reach test: A simple way to measure hamstring and lower back flexibility.
 Easy to perform and track progress over time.

 • Overhead shoulder mobility: Shows you exactly how well your client’s shoulders move.
 Helps you spot potential issues before they affect training.